smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 However, external tables have some limitations:

-Indexing is not supported on external tables.
+*  Indexing is not supported on external tables.

-Query performance may be slower due to reliance on external storage and network latency.
+*  Query performance may be slower due to reliance on external storage and network latency.

-DML operations (like INSERT, UPDATE, DELETE) are not supported directly on external tables.
+*  DML operations (like INSERT, UPDATE, DELETE) are not supported directly on external tables.

-Please review your vendor's documentation on external tables, as it varies by vendor.

 The Microsoft SQL Server documentation has the following examples.